WaylonWalker/waylonwalker.com/pages/blog/edit-on-github.md

 ---
 templateKey: blog-post
 tags:
   - blog
 title: Edit On GitHub
 date: 2020-07-18T05:00:00Z
 status: published
+jinja: false

 ---

 I recently added a button to my blog, and subsequently my posts on [DEV.to](https://dev.to/waylonwalker).
 It's the best thing that I have done for it in a while.
 It makes it so easy to do quick edits.

 ## finding errors